timescale/docs.timescale.com-content/getting-started/install-psql-tutorial.md

 of the `-W` flag.)

 #### Option 2: Use a service URI
-The Service URI often begins with `postgres://`.
-You can see an example of a Service URI in the [Timescale Cloud][timescale-cloud] dashboard above.
+The Service URI begins with `postgres://`.

 ```bash
 psql postgres://[USERNAME]:[PASSWORD]@[HOSTNAME]:[PORT]/[DATABASENAME]?sslmode=require